Family Educational Rights and Privacy Act Policy - UTDSP5010

 - Informal requests: A Student may request the opportunity for informal discussion regarding amendment of the record with the University office concerned with the particular record.
 If agreement is reached with respect to the student's request, the appropriate records will be amended.
 If the record is not amended pursuant to the Student's request, the University will inform the Student of its decision and of the Student's right to request a formal hearing.

-- Requests for a hearing: Requests must be made in writing to the Vice President for Administration, who within a reasonable period of time after receiving such request, will inform the Student of the date, place, and time of the hearing.
+- Requests for a hearing: Requests must be made in writing to the Dean of Students, who within a reasonable period of time after receiving such request, will inform the Student of the date, place, and time of the hearing.
 The hearing officer that will adjudicate such challenges will be appointed by the President.

 - A student may present evidence at the hearing relevant to the issues raised and may be assisted or represented at the hearing by one or more persons of the Student's choice, including attorneys, at the student's expense.